 Corporations, on the other hand, comprise of members (shareholders and board of directors), and the laws them a separate legal entity that provides limited liability, but the income is taxed twice.
 It goes by the name of C Corporation.

-Some of the advantages of LLC are as follows;
+Some of the advantages of limited liability company are as follows;

 LLC has an option of taxation that whether they want to be taxed like a partnership or corporation; single taxes or double taxes depending on their choice.
 Usually LLC prefers single taxes.